Hashnode/starter-kit/README.md

 #### Vercel

-If your main project is deployed on Vercel, add the following rewrite to `next.config.js`:
+If your main project is deployed on Vercel, add the following rewrite to `next.config.js` file:

 ```
 async rewrites() {